microsoft/codespace-features/src/external-repository/NOTES.md

 #### Microsoft Entra ID Tenant Configuration

 The authentication to Azure DevOps happens on the default tenant.
-If the user is present on multiple tenants, and the Azure DevOps organization for the reposiotory belongs to a specific one, the repository operations may fail (unauthorized).
+If the user is present on multiple tenants, and the Azure DevOps organization for the repository belongs to a specific one, the repository operations may fail (unauthorized).
 You can configure the tenant for the authentication by providing it as setting to the the underlying extension in your devcontainer.json: